learntocodewithson/cpp-simple-ordering-app/README.md

 What do you want to order?
 1
 How many?
 2

-Thank you, you ordered Product A (2pcs) with total of 100, and it is added on your cart.repeat Screen 1.
+Thank you, your pizza has been successfully added to your cart.

+repeat Screen 1.

 ===================